tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 (?)
 ___

-### Layer 2: Peer-to-Peer Connections
+### Layer 2: Peer-to-Peer Connection
 To exchange data, first a trusted (mutually) authenticated channel has to be set up.
-Peer-to-peer connections have to be established.
+Peer-to-peer connections have to be established between agents of the communicating parties.

-#### Protocols
+#### Peer-to-Peer Protocol
+A peer-to-peer protocol establishes a secure and private communication between [](#-agent-).

 ##### DIDComm
 <div style="width:250px; height:auto; float:left; display:inline">Standardisation body:</div>